theastrogoth/Kerbal-Transfer-Illustrator/README.md

 Online tools for calculating, optimizing, and visualizing interplanetary transfers and multi-flyby trajectories for Kerbal Space Program.

 This project is a work in progress.
 Planned features include:
-- support for modded solar systems
+- support for modded solar systems (not just RSS and OPM)
-- copy/pasting of orbit objects to/from UI fields
 - downloadable html files for interactive orbit plots
+- additional plotting options (e.g. displaying maneuvers, apses, etc)